rstudio/visual-markdown-editing/docs/markdown.md

 <!-- -*- mode: gfm -*- -->

-Visual editing mode generates markdown using Pandoc.
-This means that in some cases your markdown will be *rewritten* to conform to standard Pandoc idioms.
-For example, Pandoc inserts 3 spaces after list bullets and automatically escapes characters that might be used for markdown syntax.

-While this might be bothersome at first, if you decide that visual editing mode is useful for your workflow it's probably best to just adapt to writing your own markdown the same way that Pandoc does.
-If any of Pandoc's idioms are particularly troublesome, [let us know](https://github.com/rstudio/rstudio/issues/new) and we'll see if we can add an option to override the default behavior.
+R Markdown documents are normally authored using standard [Pandoc markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).
+In addition, there are a number of extensions to Pandoc markdown commonly used (e.g. the [cross-references](https://bookdown.org/yihui/bookdown/cross-references.html) feature of the **bookdown** package).
+In some cases, an entirely different markdown dialect is used (for example, when writing content to be published on [GitHub](https://github.github.com/gfm/) or with the [Hugo](https://gohugo.io/content-management/formats/) static site generator).

+By default, visual mode detects the target markdown format for the current document, making the requisitite editor commands available and writing the expected flavor of markdown source code.
+This article describes the various available markdown extensions, how to override RStudio's automatic detetction, as well some options that control how markdown source code is written.

-## Bookdown & Hugo
+## Bookdown Extensions

+### Cross References

 The [bookdown](https://bookdown.org) package includes markdown extensions for cross-references and part headers.
-The [blogdown](https://bookdown.org/yihui/blogdown/) package also supports cross-references as well as inline Hugo shortcodes.
-It's also possible to use blogdown with an [alternate](https://bookdown.org/yihui/blogdown/output-format.html) markdown engine (as opposed to using Pandoc).
-All of these extensions and alternate configurations are supported by visual mode.

-### Cross References
+The [blogdown](https://bookdown.org/yihui/blogdown/) package also supports bookdown style cross-references as does the [distill](https://rstudio.github.io/distill/) package.

 Bookdown cross-references enable you to easily link to figures, equations, and even arbitrary labels within a document.
 In raw markdown, you would for example write a cross-reference to a figure like this: `\@ref(fig:label)`.
 Cross-references are largely the same in visual mode, but you don't need the leading `\` (which in raw markdown is used to escape the `@` character).
 For example: